machinaeXphilip/teachable-machine-image-nodejs-starter/README.md

 https://github.com/tr7zw/teachablemachine-node-example. traumverloren's starter code i found in this issue: https://github.com/googlecreativelab/teachablemachine-community/issues/33#issuecomment-612620670

+## Setup

+the trained model files (should be three) belongs into `/model`

+images can be predicted from a url or (faster) from image files.
+If you use image files, place them into `/images` which will be interpreted as the default image root directory when you specify "img" within the HTTP POST body (see Usage) without http or https.

 ## Usage

 1. train your model on https://teachablemachine.withgoogle.com, download it and place it inside of `/model`